cpske/ISP/index.md

 ### Week 10

 - What is "good code"?
-  - The goal of refactoring is "good code".
-So, what is good code?
+How can we improve the quality of code?
-  - Goals, problems, and forces motivate the definition of "good" code
+  - Goals, problems, and forces on software that motivate the defination of "good code" and why it's important.
-  - Visible metrics or characteristics
+  - Visible metrics and characteristics of good and poor code
-  - Principles and practices for good code
+  - Principles and practices for writing good code
 - [Introduction to Refactoring](refactoring/) and [slides](refactoring/Refactoring.pdf)
 - [Refactoring Signs](https://refactoring.guru/refactoring/smells) (*aka* "Code Smells") on refactoring.guru
 - [When to Refactor](https://refactoring.guru/refactoring/when) and [Refactoring Process](https://refactoring.guru/refactoring/how-to)